kosamir/amirko/food4thougts/index.md

 This is large scale strategy and the strategy of hand to  hand combat propagated in the world.

-This is recorded for the first time in the   five books of
+This is recorded for the first time in the   five books:
 - Ground
 - Water
 - Fire